+The Company's discount widened over the review period with an average discount of 8.2%, and ending the year at 9.8%, moderately higher than the 7.4% level at the same time last year.
+This widening is broadly in line with the experience of many other investment trusts over this period.
 The Company did not repurchase any shares during the year.
-However, the Board continues to monitor the discount closely and is prepared to repurchase shares to narrow the discount, when it considers this is appropriate, taking account of market conditions.
-At the time of writing, the discount is 4.96%.
+However, the Board continues to monitor the discount closely and is prepared to repurchase shares in an effort to narrow the discount, when it considers this is appropriate, taking account of market conditions.
+At the time of writing, the discount is 9.9%.

-A resolution to approve the Company's dividend policy will be put to shareholders at the forthcoming Annual General Meeting.
+A resolution to approve the Company's dividend policy will be submitted to shareholders at the forthcoming Annual General Meeting ('AGM').